-The dollar amount (select one)
+e dollar amount (select one)

-Is adjusted each year that the waiver is in effect by applying the following formula:

-Specify the formula:
+Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula:

 May be adjusted during the period the waiver is in effect.
-The state will submit a waiver amendment to CMS to adjust the dollar amount.
+The state will submit a waiver is in effect.

-The following percentage that is less than 100% of the institutional average:
+The follo amendment to CMS to adjust the dollar amount. wing percentage that is less than 100% of the institutional average:

+Specify I percent:

+Other:

+Specify: